History of the Chicago Cubs: 1990-2002: Ryno, Gracie, and Sammy

 Between 1990 and 1997, a time-frame which coincided with the 6 championship dynasty of the NBA's Chicago Bulls, Cubs took a back seat in the headlines and also fell back into the doldrums of mediocrity.
 Most seasons in this period were basically over by the beginning of June.
 Despite their promise, Walton and Smith never regained the form they displayed as rookies in 1989.
 Rick Sutcliffe retired and Greg Maddux, who won his first Cy Young Award in a Cub uniform, left for Atlanta via free-agency, which greatly frustrated the fan base.
 Their replacements came and went as GM Larry Himes struggled to find a proper mix.
 Slugger George Bell was signed in 1991 and after a mediocre season was traded to the White Sox for Sammy Sosa.
 Pitchers Danny Jackson, Jaime Navarro, Randy Myers and Mike Morgan brought initial hope to the Friendly Confines faithful but ultimately spawned no playoff berths.

 Shawon Dunston was a Cub for over a decade and inspired the Shawon-O-Meter, with which fans tracked his batting average.

 Himes was fired and replaced with Ed Lynch in 1995, but the club's much beleaguered farm system was unable to help produce any help on the mound as minor league products such as Jim Bullinger, Kevin Foster, Mike Harkey, Jeff Pico, and Frank Castillo were unable to establish themselves in any significant fashion in the post-strike years.
-Steve Trachsel, a career journeyman, was the only pitcher the system produced during this period that had any longevity.
-On the offensive side, things were a little better.
-Although much hyped prospects such as Gary Scott and Drew Hall eventually did not pan out, there was some success.
-Mark Grace, known for his glove and his bat, along with rifle-armed SS Shawon Dunston and reliable catcher Joe Girardi became fan-favorites as Dawson and Sandberg solidified themselves as annual starters in the All-Star game with Ryno eventually becoming the highest paid player in baseball, retiring and then making a Jordanesque comeback.
+Steve Trachsel, a career journeyman, was the only pitcher the farm system produced during this period that had any longevity.
+Offensively, although much hyped prospects such as Gary Scott and Drew Hall eventually did not pan out, there was success.
+Mark Grace, known for his glove and his bat, along with rifle-armed shortstop Shawon Dunston and reliable catcher Joe Girardi became fan-favorites as Dawson and Sandberg solidified themselves as annual starters in the All-Star game with Ryno eventually becoming the highest paid player in baseball, retiring and then making a Jordanesque comeback.